DeNederlandscheBank/nifigator/docs/02_adding_document_data.md

 # PDF documents pipeline

-Nifigator contains a PDFDocument object to extract text and paragraph and page offsets from a PDF document.
+Nifigator contains a PDFDocument object to extract text and page offsets from a PDF document.
 It uses the Python package PDFMiner.six for this.

 ## Creating a NifContext from extracted text